electricant/sheGet/README.md

 To add an url in the queue use 'sheget-add url [priority]'.

-Tp print the current status of the downloads run 'sheget -l'.
+To print the current status of the downloads run 'sheget -l'.

 * Installation: